ngb1/plotly-challenge/README.md

 ## Step 2 - Heroku

-Deploy your Flask app to Heroku.
+Deploy your Flask app to Heroku. -- Not completed

-You can use the provided sqlite file for the database.
-Ask your Instructor and TAs for help!

 ## Authors